MSena/GetCleanDataCourseProject/README.md

 * A script file called run_analysis.R, containing all the steps taken to deliver a tidy data set as asked for in the Course Project;
 * A text file named finalTable.txt containing the final result of project, as produced by the R script;
 * A Codebook that describes the variables, the data, and any transformations or work taken to clean up the data.
-* a second txt file - secondTable.txt (see Code Book)
+* a second txt file - secondTable.txt.

 ##Overview